Mon-Sat 10-6 | 360.733.5840

 Pace Rubadeau (He/Him)

-Pace joined Wind Works as a sales associate in Fall of 2021.
+Pace joined Wind Works as a sales associate in Fall of 2021 and ascended to the role of Assistant Manager in Fall of 2024.
 As a trumpet player and veteran of the Army Band, he's traveled across four continents and performed in all fifty states.
 As a producer, he's inspired by fashion and dance of the early jazz era.
 As a community advocate, he's drawn to learning from and contributing to the surrounding scene.
 Pace has called Bellingham home since 2015 and is grateful to all the friends who welcomed him in.
 He lives at Lettered Streets with his dream partner, near a magic parking lot that became a therapeutic spot to serenade the neighborhood during a difficult time.

 Derek standing next to a bench holding a metal oboe